islamMendjel/Green-Graze-App/README.md

-# Green-Graze-App
+# 🐄 Green Graze Android Application

-Html, Css, JavaScript Mobile App for calculating cows nutrition and recommandations
+An (Html, Css, JavaScript)-based Mobile App that recommends optimal feeding rations for cows based on their category (milk or meat), race and weight.

+---

+## 📋 Features